ospfranco/ospfranco.github.io/_posts/2023-08-15-advanced c++ notes.md

 ## Printf

-`printf` is legacy C, fairly type unsafe, `cout` seems to be accepted but android logging does not use it.
+`printf` is legacy C, type unsafe, meaning you should REALLY NOT USE IT. `cout` seems to be accepted but android logging does not use it.

 ![Screenshot 000064.png](https://s3-us-west-2.amazonaws.com/secure.notion-static.com/a8f53b05-b015-4ada-b275-db5407f1b41c/Screenshot_000064.png)